openstack/ironic/doc/source/admin/drivers/xclarity.rst

   xclarity_username to the XClarity Controller.
 - ``xclarity_hardware_id``: The hardware ID of the XClarity managed server.

-The ``openstack baremetal node create`` command can be used to enroll a node with the ``xclarity`` driver.
+The ``baremetal node create`` command can be used to enroll a node with the ``xclarity`` driver.
 For example:

 .. code-block:: bash

-  openstack baremetal node create --driver xclarity \
+  baremetal node create --driver xclarity \
     --driver-info xclarity_manager_ip=https://10.240.217.101 \
     --driver-info xclarity_username=admin \
     --driver-info xclarity_password=password \